Popular flowers in France + their French flower names & meanings

 Did you know that the first carnations in the US were shipped in 1852 from France to Long Island?

-Initially, carnations were only found in shades of pink but have since been bred into a wide spectrum of colours—each with its own special meaning.
+Carnations have been bred into a broad spectrum of colours—each with its special meaning.
 Most carnations signify positive meanings.
 However, some colours don’t have such cheery, uplifting meanings.

-Green carnations are not only a symbol for St Patrick’s day; Oscar Wilde, a writer who was incarcerated in 1895 for being homosexual, made wearing a green carnation a secret hint that you were gay.
+Green Carnation: Depending on the culture, green carnations can signify luck and prosperity.
+Oscar Wilde, a writer who was incarcerated in 1895 for being gay, made wearing a green carnation a secret hint that you were gay.

 In 1892, Oscar Wilde asked a handful of his friends to wear green carnations on their lapels to the opening night of one of his comedy shows.
 From then on, it became a powerful queer symbol.